labStudioAsInc/vm/README.md

   # VM with GitHub Actions

-**This repository contains scripts for the initial setup and configuration of servers for various operating systems.
+**This repository contains scripts and workflows for the initial setup of Github Runner VMs and configuration of servers for various operating systems.
 These scripts are designed to automate the pre-installation process, ensuring a consistent and reliable environment for our applications.**

 </div> </div>